-Isis is a magnificent bronze sculpture designed by British sculptor Simon Gudgeon, inspired by the Egyptian goddess of nature.
+Serenity is a magnificent bronze sculpture designed by British sculptor Simon Gudgeon, inspired by the Egyptian goddess of nature.

 A permanent memorial to honour the victims of the 7 July 2005 London Bombings was unveiled in Hyde Park by Their Royal Highnesses, The Prince of Wales and The Duchess of Cornwall.